ShehabIbrahim/Google-Sprint/README.md

 # Google Sprint for ClubHub

-Sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with users.
+Google Sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with users.
 Developed at Google Ventures, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more—packaged into a battle-tested process that any team can use.

 Working together in a sprint, we shortcut the endless-debate cycle and compressed months of time into a single week.
 Instead of waiting to launch a minimal product to understand if an idea is any good, we got clear data from a realistic prototype.
 We planned our sprint with one big question in mind: How can we improve student experience by focusing on students' social life at NJIT?